grabermtw/Second-Floor-Smash/README.md

         1. If the distances are approximately the same, then you've finished adding your character to _Second Floor Smash_.
         2. If the distances are different, then (without exiting play mode), click on the "P1 Podium" GameObject, and then adjust the y-component of the position field in the P1 Podium GameObject's Transform component until your character's head appears to be at an appropriate height in the game view.
     3. Calculate the difference between -1.5 (P1 Podium's default y-coordinate) and its new y-coordinate.
 Do not take the absolute value.
 For example, if the new y-coordinate were -1.75, then the difference would be -0.25.
 This is your height adjustment value.
-    4. Exit play mode and select the CharacterManager GameObject in the hierarchy.
+    4. Exit play mode and select the CharacterList prefab in Assets/Utilites.

     <img align="right" width="336" height="41" src="Images/heightoffset.JPG">